A CREMATORIUM is set to broadcast services live on the internet for mourners unable to make it to funerals.

 But around £25,000 has been left over from a contingency fund and is now being earmarked for the improvement works.

 New paving, costing £8,000, is also destined for outside the chapel, to replace a roadway damaged by hearses down the years.
-Replacement curtains and curtain tracks costing £5,500 are also part of the plans.
+Replacement curtains and curtain tracks costing £5,500 are also part of

 The company which offers the technology is Wesley Music, based in Kettering.

 They have installed it at several crematoriums, but none in Lancashire.